-2.2 Bulletin Board Tracing
+2.2 Bulletin board tracing

 Bulletin board based contact tracing addresses some of the problems with classical contact tracing.
 First, instead of reconstructing the set of individuals that a person has contacted, it relies on identifying the locations that they have visited.
 It does not rely on memories of individuals but on memories of locations.
 And second, instead of relying on the infected individual to identify people who may have been exposed, it relies on these people identifying themselves.
 More concretely, a message is publicly posted online that an infected person, without saying who, visited a particular set of locations.
-The general public are instructed to regularly check the how results: Last 14 days O Start date End o iate 🖂 SearchQ L ocation (3439) Public Transport (1321) Flights (27) Free text Q 500 rch by place Search by adi dress V Start time V End tin ne 9 Place Location More information Address Start date Start time End date End time Petah Tikva Ganim Mall Ha'Atsma'ut 65 16/09/2020 11:00 16/09/2020 11:30 Ellot U Splash Resort Ella it.
-16/09/2020 00.00 16/09/2020 10:00 Petah Tikva Hebron Synagogue Trumpeldor 62 15/09/2020 23:00 16/09/2020 00:00 Bolt Shernesh Osher Ad HaGalil 1 15/09/2020 19.30 15/09/2020 20:30 Gedera Ahim Othman Herzl-4 15/09/2020 19:00 15/09/2020 20:00 Klar Hasidim Zevulon Pharm Rechasim 15/09/2020 18:30 15/09/2020 19:00 bulletin boards for locations of interest to them.
+The general public are instructed to regularly check the bulletin boards for locations of interest to them.
 There are different ways to implement this, for instance with or without a contact tracing interview.
 And a variety of apps could be built on this platform to automate this process of checking or even posting messages.
-For example, Israel has a nationwide bulletin board system (Figure 1).
+For example, Israel has a nationwide bulletin board system (Fig. 1) but it is relatively uncommon in general.
+Implementations of contact tracing have focused, instead, on the manual approach.
+The bulletin board contact tracing described here here shares similarities with the "Narrowcasting" feature of the PACT protocol.
+Prominent differences include that the posting of messages and the broadcasting of messages need not be automated as in PACT [10].